-- This is an online course; thus, access to a modern computer with a reliable, high-speed, Internet connection is required.
-You must also have sufficient administrative authority on your computer to download, install, and run the necessary software applications. - Your courses will work with a PC with recent OS versions or Macintosh OS X. Supported browsers include recent releases of Firefox, Aurora, Internet Explorer, Safari, or Chrome. - It is strongly recommended that you perform a "Browser Test" prior to the start of any on-line course.
+This is an online course; thus, access to a modern computer with a reliable, high-speed, Internet connection is required.
+You must also have sufficient administrative authority on your computer to download, install, and run the necessary software applications.

+Your courses will work with a PC with recent OS versions or Macintosh OS X. Supported browsers include recent releases of Firefox, Internet Explorer, Safari, or Chrome.
+If a particular feature does not work as expected with one browser, it may be necessary to try with another.

+It is strongly recommended that you perform a "Browser Test" prior to the start of any on-line course.
 To launch a browser test, login in to eCollege, click on the "myCourses" tab, and then select the "Browser Test" link under Support Services.